AlexWendland/public-note/programming/Function conventions.md

 If the functions don't follow these sorts of patterns then it is unwise to use them.

+### Dyadic functions

+A function with two arguments is harder to understand than one.

 ### Make function variables instance variables

 The arguments you might want to pass to the function could be instance variables.
 (This is a very [[Object Oriented Programming (OOP)|object oriented]] approach.)

+### Flag variables

+Flag variables should be avoided, they are an indicator that the function does more than one thing.
+They should either be an instance variable if it is effecting the class or hidden in one of the switch statements.

 ### Don't use input arguments to output the result

 Most programmers won't expect the output to be given by an input variable such as using a [[Mutability|mutable]] variable.
 Provide the output as a new variable.

+#### Don't pass in an object to write to

+This is a tempting practice but instead call the write function on an object that can write.
+Or make the writer an instance variable of the object that owns the function.
+This makes it much more clear what is doing the writing or being written to.

 ## Function organisation